-The size of the L1 cache played no role in these simulation results.
+The traditional role of cache memories in computer systems has been to reduce the idle time of processors by exploiting temporal and spatial locality.
+However, the size of the L1 cache played no role in these simulation results.
 Essentially all memory references in runs of Dot Product resulted in data transfers from the Shared Memory.
-This did not result in a big performance problem because of the inherent locality of data residing in one memory chunk: a cache miss on a chunk_read instruction causes transfer of the entire chunk and further accesses proceed at the L1 cache rate.
+This did not result in a big performance problem because of the inherent spatial locality of data residing in one memory chunk: a cache miss on a chunk_read instruction causes transfer of the entire chunk and further accesses proceed at the L1 cache rate.

 Further system design study may exploit another locality benefit of the tree-structured data model: if a node is accessed, it is likely that its children will also be accessed.
 This suggests an implementation in which the system automatically fetches the child chunks of a node to some memory level when a request is received at that level for access to the node.